"Fire! To destroy all you've done!"

 - In Nikita, Division uses this method to remove themselves from the scene of a crashed drug smuggling plane.

 - Division also uses a large fire to cover up their involvement in the murder of the Udinov family.

 - and Nikita herself uses this method in the finale, to destroy her safehouse.

 - Lila on Dexter gets particularly excited about setting things on fire.
 In the season two finale, she discovers that a) Dexter is the Bay Harbor Butcher and b) all the evidence to incriminate him is in the cabin.
 To help him, she blows it to Kingdom Come.
 It actually does help him, in far more ways than she initially realizes.

 - In the Korean Series Twinkle Twinkle Granny's secret stash of loan shark contracts, money, and object d'art are detroyed by fire at her hidden warehouse.

 - An episode of The Mystery Files of Shelby Woo revolved around that episode's culprit burning down houses to hide the fact that they were illegally harboring endangered animals inside the houses.

 - The funny thing is that said episode was based on a Tie-In Novel, Mr. Monk Goes to the Firehouse.
-The only differences are that the victim was smothered instead of strangled, the incriminating item was a monogrammed overcoat instead of a set of car keys, and the collateral victim was a dog, not Monk and an innocent firefighter.
+The only differences are that the victim was smothered instead of strangled, the incriminating item was a monogrammed overcoat instead of a set of keys, and the collateral victim was the firehouse's Dalmatian, not Monk and an innocent firefighter.